 Need Professional Help?
 Talk to a Lawyer.

 Because of inadequate school funding, it is not uncommon for teachers to pay for needed supplies out of their own pockets.
 Congress enacted a tax credit that allowed teachers to get a tax deduction for all or some of these expenses.

 $250 Educator Deduction

-This special educator deduction allowed kindergarten-through-grade-12 teachers to deduct up to $250 of what they paid for books, supplies, equipment, and other materials used in the classroom.
-This deduction was enacted under the American Taxpayer Relief Act and extended on a year-by-year basis, the deduction was made permanent and is indexed to inflation.
+This special educator deduction allows kindergarten-through-grade-12 teachers to deduct up to $250 of what they pay for books, supplies, equipment, and other materials used in the classroom.
+Originally enacted under the American Taxpayer Relief Act and extended on a year-by-year basis, the deduction was made permanent and is indexed to inflation.